 Fragrance brands spend millions of pounds on TV advertisements, using a perfect blend of music, visuals and voiceovers to translate a sensorial experience onscreen.
 However, MMI data shows that 87% of brands are missing these videos on their product pages, despite product videos reportedly increasing conversion rates by 80%.

-That’s why fragrance brands should ensure such content appears on their direct-to-consumer product pages, as well as checking which third party retail sites can also support video.
-Then, brands can use video analytics to make sure their content sharing platform links are always working.
+That’s why fragrance brands should ensure such content appears on their direct-to-consumer product pages, as well as check which third-party retail sites can also support video.
+Then, brands can use video analytics to ensure their content-sharing platform links are always working.

 3. Monitoring Stock Levels